contagon/handbook/handbook/19-music.md

 Ward members may volunteer to sing in the choir.
 Members and others may also be invited to participate.
 Auditions are not held.

-Choirs are encouraged to use the hymns of the Church.
+Choirs are encouraged to use the hymns and worshipful children’s songs of the Church.
 The singing of hymns invites the Spirit and helps choir participants and congregations learn the gospel (see Hymns, [381–83](https://www.churchofjesuschrist.org/study/manual/hymns/using-the-hymnbook?lang=eng&id=title15-figure3_p1#title15)).
 If other sacred musical selections are used, the guidelines in [19.3.1](19-music.md#1931-planning-music-for-church-meetings) should be followed.

 Choir rehearsals do not usually exceed one hour.